imtiyazuddin/secure26db/README.md

 | Phase 2 / 3 — baseline timed out | Hard 900s |

 Timed-out queries are recorded as `900.0s` for ratio calculations in the plot.

+## RLS results script

+I. RLS Experiment
+1. Filename: rls_exp.py
+2. Run: python3 rls_exp.py > rls-output.log           # this will write all the output logs to rls-output.log
+3. MAPPING_FILE = "rls_exp.json"                       # this is set inside the code
+4. Output directory structure: This creates the folder RLS-results and inside there will three folders one for each phase, where all the explain outputs are dumped per query as Qnumber_phase.json

+II.
+Security Experiment
+1. Filename: security_barrier_exp.py
+2. Run: python3 security_barrier_exp.py security_barrier_exp.json --output security_barrier_exp.png  > security_barrier-output.log           # this will write all the output logs to security_barrier-output.log, bar charts created in security_barrier_exp.png
+3. MAPPING_FILE: needs to be passed during command line
+4. Output directory structure: This creates the folder RLS-results-with-sb and inside there will three folders one for each phase, where all the explain outputs are dumped per query as Qnumber_phase.json